-If there is no output, there is no support.
-If there is no support, you might need an override-redirect window.
+If there's no output, there's no support.
+If there's no support, you might need an override-redirect window.
 You can set up an override-redirect window using -span o.

 To make a session that spans extra monitors from the command line: